-Self-Development of People of Central Virginia offers grants of up to $2,500 to organizations working on issues of poverty, injustice, and oppression.
+Self-Development of People of Central Virginia offers grants of up to $3,000 to community organizations working on issues of poverty, injustice, and oppression.
 Qualifying for grants is not dependent on religious affiliation in any way.
 Grants are open to all who satisfy the program’s basic requirements.

 Decisions regarding who appropriately qualifies for SDOP of Central Virginia grants are based on a consistent set of principles and criteria uniformly recognized by local, national, and international affiliates.
 These principles and criteria can be summarized in the following manner (all must apply):